-- 1. Have any obligations under Title IX been triggered? - 2.
-Does Calvin's report constitute a formal complaint?
-What if he puts it in writing? - 3.
-What if the victim or her parents request that the district "do nothing"? - 4.
+- 1. Does Calvin's report constitute a formal complaint?
+What if he puts it in writing? - 2.
+What if the victim or her parents request that the District "do nothing"? - 3.
 Would it make a difference if this incident involved two employees, or parties of the same-sex?